awsdocs/amazon-ecs-developer-guide/doc_source/taskdef-envfiles.md

 Specifying environment variables in a file enables you to bulk inject environment variables as opposed to specifying them individually\.
 Within your container definition, specify the `environmentFiles` object with a list of Amazon S3 buckets containing your environment variable files\.
 The files must use an `.env` file extension and there is a limit of ten files per task definition\.

+We do not enforce a size limit on the environment variables, but a large environment variables file might fill up the disk space\.
+Each task that uses an environment variables file causes a copy of the file to be downloaded to disk\.
+We remove the file as part of the task cleanup\.

 The following is a snippet of a task definition showing how to specify individual environment variables\.

 ```